-No reference benchmark has been designated for the purpose of attaining the sustainable investment objective
+N/A as no reference benchmark has been designated for the purpose of attaining the sustainable investment objective.

 MIROVA

 French Public Limited liability company with board of Directors Regulated by AMF under n°GP 02-014 RCS Paris n°394 648 216 Registered Office: 59, Avenue Pierre Mendes France - 75013 - Paris Mirova is an affiliate of Natixis Investment Managers.